johnclyde/acorn/README.md

 - The [VS Code extension](./vscode/extension) runs within VS Code, and handles communication between the user and the language server.

-- The [Info View](./vscode/info) is a small webapp that runs as its own virtual document within VS Code.
+- The [Acorn Assistant](./vscode/assistant) is a small webapp that runs as its own virtual document within VS Code.

 - The [model training process](./python) uses PyTorch and outputs an ONNX model that the Rust code can import to use at runtime.